PhD Students

 mg2002@georgetown.edu

-Mariana joined Georgetown’s philosophy doctoral program in fall 2021.
+Mariana joined Georgetown’s philosophy doctoral program in the fall of 2021.
 She was born and raised in Los Angeles, California and completed her B.A. in philosophy at California State University, Fullerton.
 Her main interests are in decolonial thought, philosophy of race, and Latina feminist philosophy.
-Besides her philosophical interests, Mariana enjoys working with prison abolition activist groups in California, traveling to Mexico City when she can to visit her family, and watching movies with her 7-year old niece, Marissa.
+Besides her philosophical interests, Mariana enjoys working with prison abolition activist groups in California, traveling to Mexico City when she can to visit her family, and watching movies with her 7-year-old niece, Marissa.

 genevieve hayman profile photo